;

 In November 2017 a second international expert workshop took place on the Isle of Vilm (for participants see Acknowledgements section).
 The aims of the workshop were: to review the general applicability of the guidance (Version 2.0), assess its potential value to exporting countries and to identify areas that could be improved.

 This guidance aims to structure the relevant aspects and information in order to facilitate an individual conclusion on detriment.
-It should also be noted, that the proposed YES/NO deci-sions as depicted in the decision path diagrams of each step are only proposals.
+This guide is not exhaustive, but we hope we have struck the right balance of sufficient guidance, useability and length.
+It should also be noted that the proposed YES/NO decisions as depicted in the decision path diagrams of each step are only proposals.
 It may well be that questions further down in the decision path will help assessing the correct answer; therefore, it is recommended to look, at least briefly, into all key questions before going to Step 9 and propose a decision.

 Start Decision Process